Consensys/eth2.0-dafny/README.md

 You can read more about the specific case of the Beacon Chain in our [Wiki section](./wiki/overview.md).

+We have also put together a [video series](./wiki/video_series.md) to introduce this project.
+The videos include discussions on the state transition, fork choice and process operations components of the project.

 ## Related work

 Runtime Verification Inc. have reported some work on: